Your taxes may go up $1,200 (Vote NO on Prop. Q!)

 If you live in Austin AND Travis County, it’s very possible your taxes may go up $1,200 (or more) next year thanks to the far-Left monopoly in local government wanting to use YOUR tax dollars to play politics with the Trump Administration.

-Aren’t we already taxed enough?
+W'e’re already taxed enough.
 Now is not the time for political games, as hard-working Travis County residents are saddled with rising living costs, a tight job market, and high home prices.
 Evictions are on the rise, families are hurting, and we’re still licking our wounds from the July Fourth floods.

-That’s why we’re sounding the alarm on Austin Proposition Q, Travis County’s “emergency” tax increase, and Central Health’s tax hike.
-See the resources below and our Events calendar for other opportunities.
+That’s why we’re sounding the alarm on Austin Proposition Q, which is on Austin city ballots starting Oct.
+20, 2025.
+This tax hike is in addition to the already-approved Travis County “emergency” tax increase, Central Health’s tax hike, and Austin Community College District’s increase.
+Several lawsuits concerning the legality of these proposed increases are pending.
+See the resources below and our Events calendar for other opportunities to stand up against Prop.
+Q and other tax hikes.

 PARTNERS IN THE FIGHT: